turingschool/backend-curriculum-site/module4/lessons/organize_an_express_app.md

 As our application accrues more routes, it might also be nice to move our routes out to separate files.
 Express will let us do that using Express Router.
 Create a new file to hold the code below:

 ```
-# lib/routes/api/v1/footnotes.js
+# lib/routes/api/v1/papers.js

 const express = require('express');
 const router  = express.Router();
-const footnotesController = require('../../../controllers/footnotes_controller')
+const papersController = require('../../../controllers/papers_controller')

-router.get('/', footnotesController.index);
+router.get('/', papersController.index);

 module.exports = router
 ```

-And update `index.js` by taking out the footnotesController and the get route for footnotes.
+And update `index.js` by taking out the papersController and the get route for papers.
 Replace with the following:

 ```
 # index.js
-const footnotes = require('./lib/routes/api/v1/footnotes')
+const papers = require('./lib/routes/api/v1/papers')

-app.use('/api/v1/footnotes', footnotes)
+app.use('/api/v1/papers', papers)
 ```

+### Check Your Refactor

+Start our application by spinning up our server `node index.js` & visit `localhost:3000/api/v1/papers` in Postman.
+You should see all the papers in you database.

 ### Your Turn

-Refactor to pull the routes that you have for papers out to a separate file as well or put all of your routes in a separate file.
+Refactor to pull the remaining routes into the necessary files following the same pattern as above.
+Check to see if your routes are still working after you refactor by using Postman.

 ## Going Further